 This chapter addresses building form and massing as well as transitions in height and scale.
 Included are strategies for integrating taller buildings into CBCs and techniques for fostering visual interest and variety through building form and massing.
 The chapter also includes guidance for façades and roof lines that are appropriate to the context of each CBC.

-Unless otherwise stated, all building design recommendations for townhomes and stacked townhomes are located in Chapter 4, Section 4H.
+Unless otherwise stated, all building design recommendations for townhomes and stacked townhomes are located in Section 4H of this chapter.

 REFERENCES FOR BUILDING DESIGN